milesmcc/shynet/README.md

 ## Installation

-You can find installation instructions in the [Getting Started Guide](GUIDE.md#installation).
+You can find intructions on getting started and usage in the [Usage Guide](GUIDE.md#installation).
 Out of the box, we support deploying via a simple
 Docker container, docker-compose, or Kubernetes (see [kubernetes](/kubernetes)).

 ## FAQ